Last Updated on Samuel Franklinby

 - Each character that reaches this minimum level can contribute to your MapleStory Legion.
 This contribution includes generating passive Legion coins overtime, providing you a piece to place on the Legion grid for passive stats that you select and giving you fixed passive stats based on their specific class in MapleStory.

 - Higher level characters and StarForce on equipment that is equipped by each character impact on the amount of passive Legion coins generated.

 - Higher level characters boost their rank from B, A, S, SS and SSS which boosts the size of Legion grid pieces and the fixed class specific passive stats they provide.

-- As your Legion rank grows (based on cumulative levels and Legion coins) you can have more active characters up to a maximum of 40 of your highest level characters.
+- As your Legion rank grows (based on cumulative levels and Legion coins) you can have more active characters up to the maximum.

 - Legion coins can be spent at Squire Pancho Sanza for a number of useful items that have weekly caps or in upgrading your rank noted above.

 - Players can complete two daily quests from Dame Appropriation to gain additional MapleStory Legion coins.